fakerybakery/awesomeread/README.md

 * Add more styling for the post lists/search results
 * Better styling the homepage
 * Style the "Menus" - e.g. "Forum Tools" or "Search this Forum" menu...
-* Fix styling of the user who posted a post when not logged in
+* ~~Fix styling of the user who posted a post when not logged in~~ - I gave up.
+I'll just make login required.
 * Fix styling when editing post
+* Make it look less horrific

 ## Bugs
 Please create a GitHub issue to report bugs.
 Thank you!